-This song is about Aleister Crowley, a British practitioner of black magic in the early 1900s.
+This song is about Aleister Crowley (1875-1947), a British practitioner of black magic.
 Known as "The Wickedest Man Alive," Jimmy Page based some of the Led Zeppelin album covers on his work.

 The song helped Ozzy play up his mock-Satanic image, which he often did for effect.
 This his something he did in his band Black Sabbath, who likened their music to horror movies.